wrfhowell/Stock-Market-Simulator/README.md

 - As a user, I want to view how my portfolio is performing (overall and individual stocks)
 - As a user, I want to be able to sell and remove a stock from my portfolio

+#### Persistence Stories:
+- As a user, I want to be able to save my current stock portfolio
+- As a user, I want to be able to load a previous stock portfolio

 #### **Example:**

 I want to invest in Apple: